Zürich Hauptbahnhof: Facilities

+Between 2009 and 2020, the Europaallee building complex was constructed on the former rail yard of the Sihlpost, located west of the Zürich HB station building.
+The site features several shops, restaurants and offices.
+The Europaallee is connected with the area north of the railway tracks via the Negrellisteg (lit.
+'Negrelli pedestrian bridge'), which opened in 2021, and with the station's platforms via the western underpass.

 Station bells, clock and lights

 There are station bells above the rear exit of the large hall.
 In the 1847 station, bells rang before each departure of the Spanisch-Brötli-Bahn.
 The signal order prescribed as follows: "10 minutes before the departure of a train, one [bell]; 5 minutes before the same, two [bells]; and immediately prior to departure, three bells".
 For the 1871 renovations, the architect Jakob Friedrich Wanner gave the station clock the place of honour in the portal above the main entrance, and the bells were placed in a small tower in the east facade.

-On 12 September 2006, to commemorate the station's 150th anniversary, the ETH Zürich installed the NOVA, a three-dimensional, bivalent display, which consists of 25,000 individually addressable light balls.
+On 12 September 2006, to commemorate the station's 150th anniversary, the ETH Zurich installed the NOVA, a three-dimensional, bivalent display, which consists of 25,000 individually addressable light balls.
 It represents a play of light of several colours, but can also represent cinematic sequences.
 It is expected to remain hanging in the station until further notice.

 Operation

 Zürich HB is served by more than 2,900 trains daily.
-In 2018, it had an average of 471,300 passengers each working day.
+In 2023, it had an average of 419,600 passengers each working day.
 The station is busy at all times, with trains running from 05:00 until 01:00 during the week.
-From Friday night to Sunday morning, trains run all day and all night as part of the ZVV Nachtnetz (night network).
+From Friday night to Sunday morning, trains run also all night as part of the ZVV Nachtnetz (nighttime network).